BDC Hamburger Icon

 Open row

-In today’s environment, companies are no longer judged solely on their bottom line; the role they play in the community also affects their reputation.
-Charitable giving not only helps the communities and causes that a business supports but also improves the company’s image.
+In today’s environment, companies are no longer judged solely on their bottom line; their role in the community also affects their reputation.
+Charitable giving not only helps the communities and causes that a business supports, but also improves the company’s image.

-The way you go about marketing your charitable efforts can either boost or tarnish your company’s public relations.
-Consumers are getting better at distinguishing the companies that are just trying to improve their image from those that actually care about the causes they are supporting.
+How you market your charitable efforts can either boost or tarnish your company’s public relations.
+Consumers are getting better at distinguishing the companies that are just trying to improve their image from those that actually care about the causes they support.
+Read on to learn how to promote your business successfully through charitable marketing.

 How to promote your business with charitable marketing